 Check the thickness of the cooling pad, thinner is more comfortable

 As a result of using a cooling pad, the computer’s position is slightly higher on the table.
 This has an impact on the position of your hands when operating the keyboard, especially when typing.
 It will be uncomfortable if the fan you use is thick enough.

 We recommend that you choose a cooling pad that is compact with a minimum thickness level.
 A thin fan will provide more comfort when using the keyboard.
 You may be able to use an external keyboard, but this is a minus for some people.
 Therefore, make sure to choose a thin cooling pad.

 Restore the used USB port with a cooling pad equipped with a USB port

 The cooling pad needs the power to turn the fans inside.
-Almost all of it takes power from the laptop’s USB port.
-This can reduce one USB port on your laptop.
-If in operating your laptop you use a mouse, plug in a flash drive, and connect other devices, it is better to look for a fan product that provides an additional USB port.
+Almost all of it takes power from the computer’s USB port.
+This can reduce one USB port on your computer.
+If in operating your computer you use a mouse, plug in a flash drive, and connect other devices, it is better to look for a fan product that provides an additional USB port.

 Choose a fan whose rotation is not noisy

 The rotation of the cooling pad to blow the wind causes a sound that some people think can interfere with work.
 If you want to maintain concentration in front of the computer even though you are using a fan, then it is an obligation to choose a cooling pad whose sound is not too noisy when operating.…